ENSTABretagneRobotics/UxVCtrl/ReadMe.txt

 To add a new device support, NMEADevice can be used as an example.
 Most of the time, a configuration file should be added for a device, as it is done for NMEADevice and others.
 A parameter to enable/disable this device should also be added in UxVCtrl.txt, see LoadConfig() in Config.h.

 All the shared variables should be declared in Globals.cpp/.h and protected by critical sections (most of them are protected in group, e.g. StateVariables, Ball,...).
 Some initializations should be done in InitGlobals()/ReleaseGlobals() (e.g. critical sections, images overlays,...).

+When enabled (see bMAVLinkInterface setting in UxVCtrl.txt), a MAVLink server is listening on TCP port 5760.
+You can use Mission Planner to connect to it and get partial position info (cancel the "Get Params" or "Home altitude" dialogs if they appear).

 Hardware support :
 - Hokuyo : Hokuyo URG-04LX-UG01 laser telemeter.